Divya-Mohan/QA-Test-/README.md

 (web elements) as objects and the user actions as methods , thus  forming a page object model

 The project build fine.
 But the test will not pass.
 In order to execute test, open test explore and run the selected test.
 Test result folder will be created in the location where the solution is saved.
-But at the moment it does not output anything.
+But at the moment it does not output anything due to the requirement of a valid email address and employee identification number (which is unknown to me).

- NB:
-I did have trouble in getting spec flow work with the version of visual studio (community version) I installed in my pc.
-The project builds fine, but the test fails.
-I didn’t get enough time to trouble shoot and investigate further into it.
-I’ll be happy to discuss that during the interview.